NEWS & NOTEWORTHY INFORMATION

 Please note that although there are many so called knife sharpening systems, many are nothing more than useless gizmos.
 Some are OK for temporary use when out and about, but for an effective serious system to sharpen your knives with, you need a well designed proven system.

-If you want the very best, then buy an original EdgePro system like I have.
+If you want the very best, then buy an original EdgePro professional system like I have.
 I use the professional system, but I make use of it a lot out of necessity.
-Alternatively, if you have more sense than money, get yourself one like I'm offering below at far less cost than you would pay for a Lansky, Gatco or similar system.
-Let's put it this way, if the system I use and recommend is no good is no good, then I'm not going to risk my good reputation by offering rubbish!
-You don't need a fancy expensive hyped up gizmo, you just need an efficient and effective value for money system!
+Alternatively, if you have more sense than money, get yourself a Chinese clone as you really need an expensive hyped up gizmo, you just need an efficient and effective value for money system!

 On this first ever Video I made, I show how I make a knife blade using the stock removal method.
 Then, once I have the profile of the blade as I want it, I go on and apply the grind. in this case, a Scandi grind.